Irirwanirira/budget-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.

 - [ ] A better User Interface
-- [ ] The inventory functionality
+- [ ] The Tansaction functionality
-- [ ] A chat functionality for users to communicate with Recipe and Food creators
+- [ ] A chat functionality for users to communicate with category creator.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>